rydmike/flex_color_scheme/README.md

  }
 ```

-With this example we include a side rail, it actually expands to menu on web and desktop sized canvas and even
+With this example we include a side rail, it expands to a menu on web and desktop, when using a larger
-phone landscape, just for demo purposes.
-It is there to give a better idea what a surface branded theme
+canvas, it even does it in phone landscape mode.
+This just for demo purposes.
+It is here to give a better
+idea and presentation of what a surface branded theme
 looks like.
 It is of course best viewed and experienced on a tablet, or the web demo where the surface branding
 theming effect is more obvious.

 The HomePage's build method for this example starts by wrapping the entire page content in an `AnnotatedRegion`
-with value that we get from the static helper `FlexColorScheme.themedSystemNavigationBar(context)`.
+with a value that we get from the static helper `FlexColorScheme.themedSystemNavigationBar(context)`.
 This way
-we can get a system navigation bar in Android that has one, that follows the active theme's background color and mode.
+we can get a system navigation bar on Android phones that still uses one, that also follows the active theme's
+background color and theme mode.

 ```dart
    return AnnotatedRegion<SystemUiOverlayStyle>(